slowave-ai/slowave/README.md

 ---

 AI agents have large context windows, but that context ends with your current session.
-Open a new session, switch from Claude Code to Codex, and you reconstruct the same decisions, constraints, and failed attempts.
+Open a new session, switch from Claude Code to Codex, and you have to restate the same decisions, constraints, and failed attempts.

 Slowave gives your agents one local, shared memory.

-The agent decides what is worth preserving.
-Slowave keeps it scoped, retrievable, auditable over time.
+Many AI memory systems focus on storing information and retrieving semantically relevant context.

+Slowave starts from a different premise:

+> **Agent memory isn't only a retrieval problem.
+Memory quality is driven by how facts retained in memory can help an agent achieve its future goals.**

+Slowave addresses this with a continuous feedback loop between the agent and its memory:

+> **remember → recall → use → feedback → reinforce / weaken → decay**

+Over time, the agent’s feedback shapes what Slowave returns without needing a separate LLM judge inside the memory layer.

+Memory becomes something continuously shaped by use rather than a static collection of facts waiting to be retrieved.

 - **Keep context across tasks**: Your agents can reuse recorded decisions, preferences, constraints, and lessons instead of making you repeat them.
 - **Improves with use:** Useful memories strengthen, irrelevant ones lose priority, stale knowledge can be suppressed or superseded.